-5.1 SCOPE 1: DIRECT EMISSIONS
+5.1.
+SCOPE 1: DIRECT EMISSIONS

-Scope 1 emissions result from the combustion of fossil fuels, and CH4 and N2O emissions from the burning of biogenic fuels.
+Scope 1 emissions result from the combustion of fossil fuels, and CH4 and N2O emissions result from the burning of biogenic fuels.
 Emissions are reported from the following sources:

 - 5.1.1.
 Mobile equipment in all operating divisions. - 5.1.2.
 Company owned vehicles. - 5.1.3.
 Light and heavy oil used in boilers. - 5.1.4.
-Propane and natural gas in boilers, kilns, and mobile equipment. - 5.1.5.
+Propane and natural gas in boilers, kilns and mobile equipment. - 5.1.5.
 CH4 and N2O emissions from biomass boilers. - 5.1.6.
 Aviation fuels in forest monitoring and protection. - 5.1.7.
 Corporate air travel.

-Removals of CO2 include Net Forest Growth on Freehold forest lands, including the CO2 subsequently transferred and stored in Harvested Wood Products (HWP).
+Removals of CO2 include Net Forest Growth on Freehold forest lands, including the CO subsequently transferred and stored in Harvested Wood Products (HWP).

 - 5.1.8.
 Net Forest Growth removals from changes in above and below ground biomass on Freehold forest lands.
-In 2021 and 2022, this also includes emissions from the JOL peat bog operations. - 5.1.9.
-Changes in the transfer and storage of CO{2^6} into HWP.
+In 2021, 2022 and 2023 this also includes emissions from the JOL peat bog operations. - 5.1.9.
+Changes the transfer and storage of CO2 into HWP.

-5.2 SCOPE 2: INDIRECT EMISSIONS (ELECTRICITY)
+5.2.
+SCOPE 2: INDIRECT EMISSIONS (ELECTRICITY)

 Scope 2 emissions result from purchased electricity.
-Emissions factors vary by jurisdiction (provincial/ state) depending on the intensity of grid emissions where facilities are located.
+Emissions factors vary by jurisdiction (provincial/state) depending on the intensity of grid emissions where facilities are located.
 Electricity transmission emissions are included in Scope 2.
-Scope 2 emissions are location-based and they do not differ if calculated using a market-based approach (WRI 2015).
+Scope 2 emissions are location-based and they do not differ if calculated using a marketbased approach (WRI 2015).

 5.2.1.
-Manufacturing facilities, offices, buildings, and garages.
+Manufacturing facilties, offices, buildings and garages.